-How I work: When working on a self-publishing project, I contract out book cover design to a colleague who is a professional graphic designer.
-She creates the cover electronically, using specialised software.
+How I work.
+I contract out the book cover design to a colleague who is a professional graphic designer.
 The relevant page on her website can be found here.
-(Examples of her work can be viewed on her website, and on my Portfolio page: namely, Rupert's Diary, and The Death Certificate.)
-I also recommend her for typesetting.
-Usually, she works directly with the client and may produce several mock-ups of a cover before the final design is completed.
-This will generally be supplied as a PDF file, ready for uploading to the client's self-publishing platform.
-The front of the cover becomes the display image for the e-book.
+(Examples of her work can be viewed on her website, and on my Portfolio page: namely, Rupert's Diary, The Death Certificate, and the revised version of The Marriage Certificate.)
+She works directly with the client regarding the design and may produce several mock-ups of a cover before the final design is completed, and this is generally supplied as a PDF file.
+If an e-book is also produced, then the front of the cover is used as the display image.

 How long will it take?
-The timescale for cover design generally coincides with the first two editing processes, since the book cover is required at the typesetting stage in order to produce a proof copy of the printed book.
-Also, book covers are bespoke: either photomontages or illustrative.
-It's not simply a case of using stock images to quickly create a cover, but of guiding the client through the process to achieve what they want, and for the best route to market.
+Cover design generally starts at the same time as structural editing.
+A finished cover is required at the typesetting stage, in order to produce a proof copy of the printed book, but can still be edited until publication takes place.
+The cover will be bespoke: either photomontages or illustrative, and not made up of stock images to quickly create a design.
+The graphic designer guides the client through the process to achieve what the author wants, and the best route to market.

 How much will it cost?
-The fee for cover design is agreed directly between the client and the graphic designer.
-Costs vary depending on what needs to be done, e.g. a fantasy or science fiction cover will be more expensive than a crime novel, simply because any imagery is likely to have to be created as an illustration; therefore, more time consuming.
+The fee for cover design is agreed between client and graphic designer.
+Costs vary, depending on what needs to be done.
+For example, a fantasy or science fiction cover will be more expensive than a crime novel, simply because any imagery is likely to have to be created as an illustration; therefore, more time-consuming.
 For novels, cover artwork alone starts at £250.

 What happens next?
 Ideally, book cover design should be complete by the time the manuscript has been typeset.
 Both are then ready to upload to the client's self-publishing platform, from where a printed proof copy of the book can be ordered by the client in readiness for it to be proofread.